-The electron spectra in these events can also be represented as double power-laws, with typical low-energy spectral indices of-2 and typical high-energy indices of -4, consistent with earlier studies.
-Electrons accounted for anywhere from ~1% to 18% of the accelerated particle energy in these events.
+The electron spectra in these events can also be represented as double powerlaws, with low-energy spectral indices of -2 and high-energy indices of -4, consistent with earlier studies.
+Electrons accounted for anywhere from $\sim 1\%$ to 20% of the accelerated particle energy in these events.
 It will require a larger sample of events to explore how the electron and ion spectral shapes may be related.

-The He/H ratio in these events varied by a factor of ~5 to ~20 with energy.
-The total abundance of H and He integrated from ~0.1 to 100 MeV/nucleon varied from ~9 to 30, with four events having H/He ratios of ~10, none very close to the coronal abundance ratio of ~20, and only one close to the average gradual SEP event value of 27.5.
-It may be that He is more efficiently injected into the acceleration process than H because of its greater rigidity, or that the source material is He-rich.
+The He/H ratio in these events varied by a factor of ~ 5 to ~ 20 with energy.
+The total abundance of H and He integrated from ~ 0.1 to 100 MeV/nucleon varied from ~ 9 to 30, with four events comparable to the photospheric ratio of 11.8, and only one comparable to the coronal value of 28.

 Four of the five CMEs responsible for these events had velocities greater than 2000 km/sec and all five were still accelerating particles by the time they reached 1 AU.
 In all five events the estimated energy content of accelerated interplanetary particles amounted to $\sim 10^{31}$ ergs, accounting for a significant fraction ($\sim 0.6\%$ to 24%) of the kinetic energy of the associated CMEs.
-Although there are uncertainties in these estimates, it appears that shock acceleration by CME-driven shocks can be a surprisingly efficient process.
+Although there are uncertainties in these estimates, it appears that shock acceleration by CME-driven shocks is a surprisingly efficient process.

-In the near future we plan to extend the studies in this paper to a number of other large events from solar cycle 23.
+In the next few months we plan to extend the studies in this paper to a number of other large events from solar cycle 23.